Fred Tappert

 Frederick Drach Tappert (April 21, 1940 – January 9, 2002) was an American physicist whose primary contributions were in underwater acoustics.
 He is noted for the development of the parabolic equation model and split-step Fourier algorithm for electromagnetic and ocean acoustic propagation.

+Early life and education

-Fred Tappert was born in April 1940 to Rev. Dr. Theodore Gerhardt Tappert and Helen Carson Tappert.
-As a child, Fred lived with his family on the campus of the Lutheran Theological Seminary in the Germantown neighborhood of Northwest Philadelphia.
-He attended Central High School in Philadelphia and Pennsylvania State University.
+Tappert was born in April 1940, to Rev. Dr. Theodore Gerhardt Tappert and Helen Carson Tappert.
+As a child, Fred lived with his family on the campus of the Lutheran Theological Seminary in the Germantown section of Northwest Philadelphia.
 Growing up, his father "often mentioned the satisfaction that would result from the pursuit of knowledge for its own sake."

+He attended Central High School in Philadelphia, and then Penn State University.

-Tappert began his scientific career in the field of plasma physics, receiving his Ph.D. from Princeton University in 1967.
-His dissertation, entitled "Kinetic theory of equilibrium plasmas", was supervised by Edward A. Frieman, then Associate Director of the Princeton Plasma Physics Laboratory.
+Tappert received his Ph.D. from Princeton University in 1967.
+His dissertation, entitled Kinetic theory of equilibrium plasmas, was supervised by Edward A. Frieman, then associate director of the Princeton Plasma Physics Laboratory.